 The climate change vulnerability assessment for birds relied heavily on only one component of vulnerability: whether a species' probability of occurrence within the One Tam area of focus was predicted to change.
 We visually compared contemporary occurrence with two climate change futures, based on two different climate models (http://data.prbo.org/cadc/tools/ccweb2/index.php), and when the probability was predicted to decline, we considered the species vulnerable.

 Overall, climate change vulnerable bird species are in Good condition with No Change in trend.
-This may be because any likely reductions in probability of occurrence as predicted are not yet realized.
+This may be because any likely reductions in the probability of occurrence as predicted are not yet realized.
 In other words, the climatic and vegetation conditions used by the model that result in predictions of change are not yet occurring in the One Tam region, or if they are there is a lag time in bird response.
 It is also possible that some species can adapt to changing conditions and hence not behave as predicted by changes in climate and vegetation alone.

-A more complete picture of climate change vulnerability that includes factors other than change in probability of occurrence would provide a more accurate picture of what birds are the most sensitive indicators of change.
+A more complete picture of climate change vulnerability that includes factors other than a change in probability of occurrence would provide a more accurate picture of what birds are the most sensitive indicators of change.

 CLIMATE-VULNERABLE ICONIC SPECIES

 Coho salmon (Oncorhynchus kisutch) are good indicators of the effects of climate change on a variety of habitats as they require freshwater and open ocean habitats in order to thrive.
 Coho salmon will not fare well under the current climate projections of shorter, more intense periods of rainfall and extended droughts.
 Rising temperatures will likely cause greater evaporation of streams and floodplain habitats, and intense rainfall can cause erosion and harmful sediment deposition.
 However, the many habitat restoration projects both completed and in progress in the watersheds of the One Tam area of focus may help counteract some of these impacts.